CurtLeiHuang/Rshiny-ApartmentPrice/README.md

 shinyApp(ui = ui, server = server)

 Note: this is dashboard runs slow because it need to scrape real time informaiton and using googld API.
-To explore the functions in advance, please feel free to see the video demo  via
+To explore the functions in advance, please feel free to see the video demo (mp4).